The-Monkeys-and-MAUD/laravel-cachebuster/README.md

 "themonkeys/cachebuster": "dev-master"
 ```

-You'll then need to run `composer install` to download it and have the autoloader updated.
+You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once cachebuster is installed you need to register the service provider with the application.
 Open up `app/config/app.php` and find the `providers` key.